DownQuark-Work/downquark.applicationFoss.QanbanBoard/README.md

 > NOTE: In the future we will support more types of tagging (like `> |BUG:` for instance).
 > - `> |EXT:` as well.
 To track your blog posts, forum updates, or even other sites you've found interesting

+> NOTE: Whenever a string that matches the `>|\w+:` pattern is created, updated, or deleted, a _hook_ will be triggered.
+This will persist the change to an actual database so the content and progress will be backed up outside of the user's local OS.

 ##### _develop_
 Even more straight forward than _discover_.